Rob-JW/portfolio/README.md

-# Portfolio Website for Robert Williams
+# Portfolio Website

 This is the codebase for the portfolio website of Robert Williams, a Senior Engineering Manager at HM Forces.
-The website was designed with the aim of providing a succinct overview of my work, achievements, and professional experiences.
+The website was designed with the aim of providing a succinct overview of my qualifications and professional experience.

 ## Features

 - Professional and clean design
-- Hamburger menu for easy navigation
-- Different sections like Home, About Me, Blog, and Contact
 - A page for displaying certificates and achievements (Site Assets)

 ## Technologies Used